DENTSPLY SIRONA Inc. (XRAY) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for DENTSPLY SIRONA Inc. (XRAY) is $40.00, which is $0.22 above the current market price.
-The public float for XRAY is 213.66M, and currently, short sellers hold a 5.47% ratio of that floaft.
-The average trading volume of XRAY on April 11, 2023 was 2.05M shares.
+The average price predicted for DENTSPLY SIRONA Inc. (XRAY) by analysts is $40.00, which is -$1.18 below the current market price.
+The public float for XRAY is 213.66M, and at present, short sellers hold a 4.64% of that float.
+On April 14, 2023, the average trading volume of XRAY was 2.04M shares.

 XRAY’s Market Performance

-XRAY’s stock has seen a 1.27% increase for the week, with a 7.25% rise in the past month and a 18.99% gain in the past quarter.
-The volatility ratio for the week is 1.60%, and the volatility levels for the past 30 days are at 2.24% for DENTSPLY SIRONA Inc. The simple moving average for the last 20 days is 5.11% for XRAY stock, with a simple moving average of 17.48% for the last 200 days.
+XRAY stock saw an increase of 4.97% in the past week, with a monthly gain of 8.00% and a quarterly increase of 17.29%.
+The volatility ratio for the week is 1.90%, and the volatility levels for the last 30 days are 2.04% for DENTSPLY SIRONA Inc. (XRAY).
+The simple moving average for the past 20 days is 7.61% for XRAY’s stock, with a 21.38% simple moving average for the past 200 days.

 Analysts’ Opinion of XRAY